 If you have received a letter from Ashland Fire & Rescue titled - Notice of Warning, or Notice of Violation and Order to Abate, for a property located in Ashland, it is because there is a known issue or history of this property violating one or more aspects of Ashland Municipal Code Chapter 9.04, Weeds & Noxious vegetation.
 You may not have received a Notice to Abate in the past regarding this property.Violations can range in severity and kind but all play a part in increasing the risks of wildfire around a home or business within our city and/or poses risks to the health of our watershed.

 Ashland Fire & Rescue is requesting owners and/or tenants of property in Ashland to better meet the requirements of AMC9.04 to help protect our community from wildfire.
-This warning letter is being issued at this time to give property owners and/or tenants extra time to prepare for next year’s fire season before legal actions may occur to bring your listed property into compliance with this ordinance.
+This warning letter is being issued at this time to give property owners and/or tenants extra time to prepare for next year’s fire season before legal actions may occur to bring a property into compliance with this ordinance.

 A Warning Letter is notstating that you willbe fined or your property forcibly abated, it is a warning regarding your legal responsibility that a property owner and/or tenant maybe fined if the violation(s) are, or become, a significant risk if not properly abated.

 Ashland Fire & Rescue is advising that greater efforts be made on any property with a history of non-compliance to meet the June 15th deadline for weed abatement and to maintain minimum fire safety standards throughout fire season.
 Minimum fire safety standards are listed in the letter you received.

-For further recommendations to improve the defensible space around your property please visit fireadaptedashland.org.
+For further recommendations to improve the defensible space around your property beyond this ordinance, please visit fireadaptedashland.org.